CserYe03na/DS-Interviewer-MultiAgent/README.md

 #### **b.
 Algorithms/Pandas Leetcode Database**
 * **Data Source**
   * The raw Algorithms and Pandas LeetCode dataset is exported from Kaggle: `https://www.kaggle.com/datasets/alishohadaee/leetcode-problems-dataset`
-  * The exported raw files are stored under: `data/leetcode_problems_raw.json`, and `data/algorithms_raw.json` is extracted from this file
+  * The exported raw file is stored under: `data/leetcode_problems_raw.json`, and `data/algorithms_raw.json` is extracted from this file
 * **Schema Standardization**
   * `data_prep/algo_preprocessing.py` and `data_prep/pandas_preprocessing.py` converts each problem into the project standardized JSON schema and annotate the taxonomy skills, finally writes the results to `data/algorithms.json` and `data/pandas.json` respectively
   * Each record follows the unified schema based on category: